-YES!
-Swimply put, our Swimply Protection Guarantee is our commitment to our hosts and guests to make things right in the event that something goes wrong during a Swimply reservation.
-We want to provide hosts and guests with the peace of mind that they will be taken care of in the rare event of a guest injury or property damage.
+Swimply put, our Swimply Protection Guarantee is our commitment to our Hosts and Guests to make things right in the event that something goes wrong during a Swimply reservation.
+We want to provide Hosts and Guests with the peace of mind that they will be taken care of in the rare event of a guest injury or property damage.

-At this time, our Swimply Protection Guarantee is offered at no additional charge to hosts or guests.
+At this time, our Swimply Protection Guarantee is offered to bookings that take place in the US and Canada at no additional charge to Hosts or Guests.

 Two programs help protect both hosts and guests:

-- Host Liability Insurance - Hosts are eligible for up to $1,000,000* of applicable insurance-backed coverage (by Evanston Insurance Company, an A-Rated Insurance Carrier) when a guest is injured during a Swimply reservation.
-The program provides protection in the unfortunate event that a guest files a lawsuit or claim against a host for bodily injury that occurs during a Swimply reservation.
-The coverage also may cover any defense costs in the event of a legal dispute for which Swimply and Swimply’s registered hosts are legally liable.
+- Host Liability Insurance - Hosts are eligible for up to $1,000,000 of applicable insurance-backed coverage (by Evanston Insurance Company, an A Rated Insurance Carrier) when a guest is injured during a Swimply reservation.
+The program provides protection in the unfortunate event that a Guest files a lawsuit or claim against a host for bodily injury that occurs during a Swimply reservation.
+The coverage also covers any defense costs in the event of a legal dispute for which Swimply and Swimply’s registered hosts are legally liable.

 What's not covered?

-- Injury or damage that arises outside the times of a booked and paid for Swimply reservation
+- Injuries that arise outside the times of a booked and paid for Swimply reservation

 - Injuries or losses arising out of the consumption of alcohol*